-The Exchange proposes to add its CAT Compliance Rules to the list of minor rule violations in Rule 12140 (Imposition of Fines for Minor Rule Violations).
-The text of the proposed rule change is available from the principal office of the Exchange, at the Commission's Public Reference Room and also on the Exchange's internet website at http://boxoptions.com.
+The Exchange proposes to add the Consolidated Audit Trail ("CAT") industry member compliance rules to the list of minor rule violations in Article 12, Rule 8.
+The proposed change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.